IN PHOTOS | This week's most compelling Canadian images | CBC News

 IN PHOTOS | This week's most compelling Canadian images

-From the Banff Gondola power outage in Alberta to the National Bank Open in Ontario, these are some of the best Canadian images of the week.
+From wildfires in Kelowna, B.C., to Canada's largest fair, these are some of the best Canadian images of the week.

 CBC's Journalistic Standards and Practices